Pivot-Madagascar/pridec-docker/labnotebook-docker_workflow.md

 DHIS2_TOKEN="d2pat_odhYW86O8auDuQ73u4r3HElEJxMFQziM3326734980"
 ```

+## 2025-08-07

+workign on debuggin the issue with the geojson.
+The issue was that the polygons on the instance are very old and not valid by newer spatial norms, this was fixed via `sf::st_make_valid()`.

 ## 2025-08-05

 Today, I am working on the install script and the `post` service.
 The idea is the install script wlil make it an "app" that is available anywhere and so should be easier for us to do updates of multiple data streams.